blynkkk/blynkkk.github.io/Widgets.md

 Conceptually, an acceleration sensor determines the acceleration that is applied to a device by measuring the forces that are applied to the sensor.
 Measured in ```m/s^2``` applied to ```x```, ```y```, ```z``` axis.

-In order to accept data from it you need to :
+In order to accept data from it you need to:

 ```cpp
 BLYNK_WRITE(V1) {